Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Applications

 Let us now discuss how the KdV hierarchy shows up.
 Recall that, for $m=2$ and the above data, Example~\ref{ex:VirSubalg} provides a method to obtain another action with $h(z)=z^{-2}$, which corresponds to the KdV.
 We shall see that this is indeed the case for 2D gravity.

-Douglas (\cite{Douglas}) proposed that the non-perturbative partition function of two-dimensional gravity is the square of a $\tau$-function for the KdV hierarchy that also satisfies the String Equation.
-In~\cite{DVV} the authors discussed further consequences for the case of topological gravity but, again, the constraints arised from the KdV hierarchy and from the String Equation.
+Douglas \cite{Douglas} proposed that the non-perturbative partition function of two-dimensional gravity is the square of a $\tau$-function for the KdV hierarchy that also satisf\/ies the string equation.
+In~\cite{DVV} the authors discussed further consequences for the case of topological gravity but, again, the constraints arised from the KdV hierarchy and from the string equation.
 Let us see how.
-In their paper we find a Lie algebra, that is isomorphic to ${\mathcal W}^+$, and that is generated by the following operators (see~\cite[Equation 3.5]{DVV}):
+In their paper we f\/ind a Lie algebra, that is isomorphic to ${\mathcal W}^+$, and that is generated by the following operators (see~\cite[equation~(3.5)]{DVV})

 acting on ${\mathbb Q}[{q_0},{q_1},\ldots]$.
-Note that this algebra coincides with the one considered by Givental (\cite[\S3]{Givental}) up to rescalling.
-Here, for the sake of simplicity, the constant term $\frac1{16}$ has been incorporated to $\bar L'_0$ so that $\{\bar L'_k\vert k\geq -1\}$ has Lie bracket $[\bar L'_i,\bar L'_j]=(i-j)\bar L'_{i+j}$ for $i,j\geq -1$.
+Note that this algebra coincides with the one considered by Givental~\cite[Section~3]{Givental} up to rescalling.
+Here, for the sake of simplicity, the constant term $\frac1{16}$ has been incorporated to $\bar L'_0$ so that $\{\bar L'_n\vert n\geq -1\}$ has Lie bracket $[\bar L'_i,\bar L'_j]=(i-j)\bar L'_{i+j}$ for $i,j\geq -1$.